 Patients often want to know how long it will take for their implants to be in place.
 The process usually involves multiple visits, and the bone and gums will need to heal before the abutment (connector) and artificial teeth may be placed on the implants.
 In total, the process can take anywhere from four to six months.

 When faced with tooth loss or extensive dental decay, it is important to seek restoration.
-To find out more about the process of getting dental implants, we welcome you to contact Snow Family Dentistry in Mesa, AZ.
+To find out more about the process of getting dental implants, we welcome you to contact Snow Family Dentistry.